tillwenke/sumo_variable_speed_limits/README.md

 # Launching the different approaches

+New speed limits are calculated/ set every 30 s in order to change it change *aggregation_time* in the respective files.

 Differnt traditional algorithmic approaches can be found in *control_algotihms.py* which can be applied to the scenario by setting `approach=` in *variable_speed_environment.py* and running it.

 A try to solve the congestion problem with reinforcement learning can be found in the custom OpenAI Gym-environment in *rl_utils/rl_gym_environments*.
 Models can be trained using *rl_learn.py* - pre-trained models are provided under *rl_models/*.
 Their outcome can be assessed running *rl_test.py*.